 Almonty continued its work with third party consultants in evaluating its tailings reprocessing methodology, running bulk samples through the existing plant as well as continued sampling through a testing circuit.
 Results to date have reaffirmed that the Company's tailings reprocessing methodology will enable it to reprocess the stockpile of tailings inventory.
-The draft third party report supports the Company's view that it will be able to economically reprocess the tailings stockpile as outlined in the technical report dated October 31, 2015 prepared pursuant to NI 43-101 entitled "Technical Report on the Mineral Resources and Reserves of the Los Santos Mine Project, Spain" (the "Los Santos Technical Report").
+The draft third party report supports the Company's view that it will be able to economically reprocess the tailings stockpile as outlined in the technical report dated October 31, 2015 prepared pursuant to NI 43-101 entitled "Technical Report on the Mineral Resources and Reserves of the Los Santos Mine Project, Spain" (the "Los Santos Technical

+Report").
 The tailings recovery rate contained in the Los Santos Technical Report assumes no additional modifications will be carried out in the mill processing circuit and assumes a tungsten recovery rate of 46%.
 Based on additional testing work carried out by Almonty, the Company believes that it will be able to achieve a tungsten recovery rate in the tailings in excess of 50% with minimal capital expenditures required to modify the processing circuit.

-Almonty is also in the process of extending the main plant and processing circuit in order to remove the final bottleneck from the milling process.
+Almonty completed the extension of the main plant and processing circuit in order to remove the final bottleneck from the milling process.
 The plant extension will enable a doubling of the throughput on the finishing circuit.
-This is anticipated to increase output to 5.75 tonnes per day up from the current 5.0 tonnes per day and also enhance the tungsten recovery rate to between 65-69%, an increase from the 62.0% recovery rate from the three months ended December 31, 2016.
+Almonty is ramping up production to the anticipated output of 5.75 tonnes per day up from the average of 5.0 tonnes per day.
+The extension is also expected to enhance the tungsten recovery rate to between 65-69%, an increase from the 62.0% recovery rate from the three months ended December 31, 2015.
 This will have the effect of further reducing per unit cash production costs.
-Almonty anticipates that the extension will be certified and on line before March 31, 2016 with no additional capital expenditures required.
-Tungsten Recovery rates are already showing improvement with the month of January 2016 achieving a 65.7% recovery rate.